-- 1. Click the Close View button. - If there are several tabs in the same view, press Shift and click the Close View button to close all tabs at the same time.
+- 1. Click the Close View 🐹 button. - ► If there are several tabs in the same view, press Shift and click the Close View | tabs at the same time.

 How to swap views

 - 1. Select the view's tab and drag it onto one of the view's separators, top area or onto another view's tab. - 2.
 When a blue rectangle outline appears showing an available location for the view, release the tab to drop the view into position.
 One of three things will happen: